-- Appears to be a [malignancy or reportable diagnosis] - Most compatible with [malignancy or reportable diagnosis] - Most certainly [malignancy or reportable diagnosis] - In keeping with
+- Appears to be a [malignancy or reportable diagnosis] - Most compatible with [malignancy or reportable diagnosis] - Most certainly [malignancy or reportable diagnosis] - In keeping with [malignancy or reportable diagnosis]

 Equivalent to "Not diagnostic for" malignancy or reportable diagnosis.
 These phrases are NOT reportable when no other information is available.